OISTE/repository/OWGTMCPS.md

 ### 7.1.5  Name constraints

-OGTM mandates that Issuing Certification Authorities not operated by WISeKey, as designated main operator, able to issue certificates including the EKU serverAuthentication or emailProtection, will be constrained for the issuance of certificates under a set of predefined and agreed names (domain names, e-mail suffixes or other name components).
+OWGTM mandates that Issuing Certification Authorities not operated by WISeKey, as designated main operator, able to issue certificates including the EKU serverAuthentication or emailProtection, will be constrained for the issuance of certificates under a set of predefined and agreed names (domain names, e-mail suffixes or other name components).
 For exceptional cases where these constraints aren’t applied, these CAs will be included in the external audit for compliance assurance against any applicable requirement (including Baseline and Extended Validation Requirements from the CA/Browser Forum).

 Domain name constraints can be also applied when using the MPKI RA Interface for Certificate Requests for corporations having access to a dedicated Registration Authority.

 ### 7.1.6  Certificate policy object identifier

 An object identifier (OID) is a unique number that identifies an object or policy.
-The OIDs are administered by the OGTM and listed in the [Annex C, “OID Inventory”](#-Appendix-C:-OID-Inventory).
+The OIDs are administered by the OWGTM and listed in the [Annex C, “OID Inventory”](#-Appendix-C:-OID-Inventory).

 ### 7.1.7  Usage of Policy Constraints extension

 Issuing Certification Authorities will be appropriately constrained to be compliant with CA/Browser Forum and other requirements.
 Issuing CAs will be constrained to disallow the issuance of their own subordinated CAs and by controlling the key usages allowed in the end-user certificates.
 The correctness of this information is ensured by the audit tasks executed during the Key Creation Ceremony of the CA.

 ### 7.1.8  Policy qualifiers syntax and semantics

-@#@CP
+Unless disallowed by the applicable requirements, certificates may contain information in the Certificate Policy extension.

 ### 7.1.9 Processing semantics for the critical Certificate Policies extension

-The “Certificate Policy” extension identifies the Policy that the CIDPKI assigned explicitly with a certificate policy.
+The “Certificate Policy” extension identifies the Policy that the OWGTM assigned explicitly with a certificate policy.
 Software Applications requiring a specific certificate profile to process a digital signature must check this extension in order to verify the suitability of the certificate for the intended purpose.

 ## 7.2  CRL profile

-In general, CRLs generated under the OGTM Trust Model are compliant with RFC 5280 (Internet X.509 Public Key Infrastructure Certificate and CRL Profile, April 2002).
+In general, CRLs generated under the OWGTM Trust Model are compliant with RFC 5280 (Internet X.509 Public Key Infrastructure Certificate and CRL Profile, April 2002).

 ### 7.2.1  Version number(s)

-CRLs conforming to X.509 Version 2 are supported in the OGTM.
+CRLs conforming to X.509 Version 2 are supported in the OWGTM.

 ### 7.2.2  CRL and CRL entry extensions